Some windows should never be opened.

 All of which means I can’t help but wonder what the film would have been like if it hadn’t devoted so much time to events away from the lake and instead had really pushed the building tension between Rainey and John Shooter (Turturro), or looked further into Rainey’s worsening mental health.

-After watching the film for the second time, I’m pleased that I gave it a second viewing, while it does spend a bit too much time dwelling on the divorce and the tension rises and falls too much for my liking, the small nods to Hitchcock are really fun for film geeks like myself and some of the shots are interesting, to say the least, plus the film does eventually find its feet again and finishes strongly.
+After watching the film for the second time, I’m pleased that I gave it a second viewing, while it does spend a bit too much time dwelling on the divorce and the tension rises and falls too much for my liking, the small nods to Hitchcock are really fun for film geeks like myself and some shots are interesting, to say the least, plus the film does eventually find its feet again and finishes strongly.

 If you liked: 1408, Stir of Echoes, Dreamcatcher